seregazhuk/php-pinterest-bot/README.md

 ```

 *Note*: Some functions use pinterest navigation through results, for example,
 get user followers or search queries.
-These functions return a generator object with api results as batches in
+These functions return a generator object with api results.
+By default functions
-every iteration.
-By default functions return all pinterest result batches, but you can
-pass batches num as a second argument.
+return all pinterest results, but you can pass a limit num as a second argument.
 For example,
 ```php
 foreach($bot->pins->search('query', 2) as $pin) {
 	// ...
 }
 ```
-will return only 2 batches of search results.
+will return only 2 pins of the search results.

 ## Boards